In this week’s user submitted question, we’ll be answering the question: How tall do you have to be to dunk a basketball on a 10 foot rim?

-The other factor that determines whether or not you can dunk is your vertical jump.
-You too can find out how to measure your vertical jump.
+The other factor determining whether you can dunk is your vertical jump.
+Find out how to measure your vertical jump.

-This part is more interesting, because whereas height and reach are genetically determined, your vertical jump can be trained.
-There are plenty of training programs out there that can significantly boost your vertical.
-The one I personally had most success with is Vert Shock, and you can read more about my experience with the program.
+This part is more interesting because whereas height and reach are genetically determined, your vertical jump can be trained.
+There are plenty of training programs and YouTube videos out there that can significantly boost your vertical.

-Below is a small infographic that gives you an idea of how your standing vertical jumps measures up.
+Below is a small infographic that gives you an idea of how your standing vertical jumps measure up.
 Note: A run-up will typically add between 3-7 inches.

 Now, let’s get a rough idea of how easy or difficulty it will be to dunk depending on your height.